iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___2.0.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="gov.pa.covidtracker 2 reviews"/>
 </p>

+> Used to work.
+Now it starts up and for a second it shows the screen asking if you have any symptoms, but then the screen turns to a blank blue screen.<br> :date: __2021-07-18 08:01:19__

+> Stopped working after latest security update.
+It's just a blue screen as many others are also reporting.
+They don't seem to be inspired to fix it.<br> :date: __2021-07-17 15:05:07__

+> Stopped working and bogged my phone way down after latest ATT OS upgrade.
+Before that it was ok but its numbers never matched the numbers published in the news media.
+Uninstalled.
+Samsung A11<br> :date: __2021-07-11 15:06:08__

+> Screen goes blue after initial startup an wont do anything else.
+I tried uninstalling an reinstalling 2 see if it would fix it an it won't 😡<br> :date: __2021-07-11 12:21:30__

 > Worked ok for a while, did it's job, but now Everytime I load in I get a dark blue screen and can't do anything, I even reinstalled and it is doing the same thing.<br> :date: __2021-07-10 16:30:03__